 Optimum time for interseeding cover crops

 Targeting the V7 corn growth stage can position the cover crop planting date near the end of the critical weed-free period in corn (Figure 1).
-Still, the question remains, how early can cover crops be interseeded in corn?
-In other words, how much flexibility is there with early season interseeded cover crops?
+More research is needed to determine how early cover crops can be interseeded into corn without impacting yield.

 In addition to interseeding dates, the following cover crops and seeding rates were used:

-- Medium red clover: 10 lb. live seed per acre
+Medium red clover: 10 pounds of live seed per acre.

-- Hairy vetch: 25 lb. live seed per acre
+Hairy vetch: 25 pounds of live seed per acre.

-- Annual ryegrass: 25 lb. live seed per acre
+Annual ryegrass: 25 pounds of live seed per acre.

-Much of the understanding concerning cover crop interseeding in the Upper Midwest is still in the research phase.
-More time and experiments are needed to fully predict across a wide range of environments how covers will impact cash crop performance.
-For those intrepid farmers who are interested in planting cover crops, the following is advised:
+Much of what we understand about cover crop interseeding in the Upper Midwest is still in the research phase.
+More time and experiments are needed to fully predict how cover crops will impact cash crop performance across a wide range of environments.

-- Set expectations low and be conservative.
-With all systems, there is associated risk and cover crops are no different.
+Set low expectations and be conservative.
+With all systems, there’s associated risk and cover crops are no different.

-- Determine which services most interest you (e.g. erosion control, reduction of offsite movement of nutrients, grazing, etc.) Doing so will aid in the decision on which cover cropping system best fits your desired cropping system needs.
+Determine which services most interest you (e.g., erosion control, reducing offsite nutrient movement, grazing, etc.).
+This will help you decide which cover cropping system best fits your cropping system needs.

-- Have a plan.
-For example, if cover crops are seeded into soybean and they are winter-hardy, what is the plan for planting corn, not only into high-residue, but also void of fall tillage?
+Have a plan.
+For example, if cover crops are seeded into soybean and they’re winter-hardy, what’s your plan for planting corn, not only into high residue, but also void of fall tillage?
 Strip tillage is a viable option for many corn and soybean growers.

-- Be prepared to move quickly in the spring.
-Cereal rye can add on biomass quickly in the spring and legume cover crops that survive the winter can be tricky to terminate with herbicides.
+Be prepared to move quickly in the spring.
+Cereal rye can quickly add biomass in the spring and it can be tricky to terminate legume cover crops that survive the winter with herbicides.

-- Start with the basics.
+Start with the basics.
 Cereal rye is bulletproof and relatively inexpensive.
-It establishes well in summer and in the fall, is winter-hardy, and is easier to terminate in the spring than the legumes.
+It establishes well in the summer and fall, is winter-hardy and is easier to terminate in the spring than the legumes.

-- If new to cover crops, or any new technology, pick a uniform spot in the field and plant both with and without cover crops.
+If you’re new to cover crops or any new technology, pick a uniform spot in the field and plant both with and without cover crops.
 Keep everything else constant.
 With yield monitors and adequate replication, you can assess if cover crops are a good fit for your farm.

-- Reach out for help and advice.
-There are several resources in your state that can address your questions: University of Minnesota Extension, Natural Resources Conservation Service (NRCS), Minnesota Department of Agriculture (MDA), and U.S. Department of Agriculture (USDA), to name a few.
+Reach out for help and advice.
+There are several resources in Minnesota that can address your questions: University of Minnesota Extension, Natural Resources Conservation Service (NRCS), Minnesota Department of Agriculture (MDA) and U.S. Department of Agriculture (USDA), to name a few.